 - Child custody and parenting time

 - Financial support for the children

 - Matters of marital property division

 One of the benefits of a separation agreement is that it can serve as the foundation for a divorce agreement if you decide to move forward with that option.
-In Virginia, divorcing couples who already have a separation agreement are able to skip certain administrative processes — making the divorce faster and easier.
+In Virginia, divorcing couples who already have a separation agreement are able to skip certain administrative processes, including in a no-fault divorce, making the divorce faster and easier.

 When drafting a separation agreement, you have significant leeway to make it work well for your unique situation.
 Our team can help customize creative and personal solutions that will work best for your family.